z0xca/z0x.ca/src/content/writing/sslh-mc-guide/index.md

 `sslh` should now be running.
 Make sure your home router is port forwarding port 25565 traffic to your home server.
 You might want to give your computer a static IP address so this doesn't change.

 To see if people can access your server, type the VPS's IP address into an [online status checker](https://mcsrvstat.us).
-You can also type your proxy's IP into your Minecraft client and try to join.
-If it doesn't work, make sure the 25565 port is open in the VPS provider's firewall settings and the VPS's OS.
+You can also type the VPS IP into your Minecraft client and try to join.
+If it doesn't work, make sure the 25565 port is open in the VPS provider's and the VPS's OS firewalls.